5 min reading Mon Sep 06 2021

 Step 2: List your subdomains

 Next step is to start enumerating your subdomains.
 This is quite easy if you received a full output of your DNS.
 If not, but you do have a list of all your domains handy, your subdomains can be enumerated with some readily available tools like AMASS, subfinder, cert.sh, massdns, altdns, etc ...
+More details on these techniques are described in this blogpost.
 The list of subdomains will help you to understand the extent of your digital footprint, and get a view of all your websites and applications (given that there is one active on the subdomain).

 Step 3; List your IP addresses